Organization of the Institute

 Beth M. King, PhD, RN, PMHCNS-BC, PMHNP-BC is an assistant professor at the Christine E. Lynn College of Nursing, Florida Atlantic University.
 She earned her BSN from Grand View College, MS at University of Maryland and her PhD at Iowa State University.
 Her lifelong practice has focused on the area of mental health nursing and community nursing grounded in caring.
 As an educator, her extensive experience in caring practice has served to stimulate and mentor students across the spectrum.
 Dr. King is co-author of the book “Nursing Case Studies in Caring: Across the Practice Spectrum” which illuminates her caring pedagogy through the use of nursing situations.
 A natural extension to her practice/teaching scholarship is her interest in art and aesthetics in the health sciences, and she integrates this natural flow throughout her scholarship.
 Her research focuses on the study of caring and education, and persons living with mental health issues among various cultures.
 Dr. King is a board member of the American Psychiatric Nurses Association, Florida Chapter and has received the Faculty Daisy Award and the Excellence and Innovation in Undergraduate Teaching from Florida Atlantic University.

 Mary T. Packard, PhD, RN is an associate professor at Notre Dame of Maryland University School of Nursing in Baltimore, Maryland.
-She earned her BSN from Georgetown University, MSN from The Catholic University of America, and PhD from University of Maryland.
+She earned her BSN from Georgetown University, MSN from The Catholic University of America, and her PhD from University of Maryland.
 Most recently, Mary has dedicated herself with her colleagues to the creation of an entry-level baccalaureate nursing program grounded and inspirited by caring science.
 In the MSN program, she teaches courses in curriculum and pedagogy grounded in caring.
 Mary is committed to circle practice as a way of living caring with her students and colleagues.
 With her students, Mary has come to understand ‘being-with’ in teaching nursing as entering sacred space, comfort in the presence of vulnerability, opening to the ‘inn-between’, and soul friendship.

 Marilyn “Dee” Ray, PhD, RN, FAAN